Interfaith love a risk amid India's Hindu nationalist surge

 So far nearly 100 people have been arrested under the law, though only a few have been convicted.
 Three other states governed by the BJP have introduced similar measures.

 Critics say the bills violate the constitutional right to privacy.
-They also view the laws as deeply patriarchal in that they target Hindu women, portrayed as hapless victims of Muslim men.
+They also view the laws as deeply patriarchal.

 But in Belagavi, a relatively small city, such resources and support are lacking.
 Karnataka state has recently seen a rise in anti-Muslim attacks, exacerbating fears among the community.